Book Publishing Services for Authors Who Keep 100% of Their Rights

 Non-Fiction Publishing

-Children’s Publishing
+Children’s Book Publishing

 Picture books, chapter books, middle grade, and young adult.
 Fixed-layout formatting for illustrated books.
 Age-band metadata.
 Reading-level placement.
 Print specs that survive a four-year-old.
 Children’s book publishing is its own category, and it is priced as one.

-Specialty Publishing
+Specialty Book Publishing

 Cookbooks, photo books, poetry, art books, religious texts, academic, and technical.
 Custom trim sizes, color interior printing, layout-heavy designs, and distribution setup that handles non-standard formats.
 Specialty pricing depends on production complexity.